-With his connections and influence, George Jung made a living from drug smuggling and often ended behind bars at various correctional facilities.
-A very intriguing personality, Jung grew from a high school football player to a small scale marijuana smuggler and then a big cocaine kingpin who worked with one of the biggest and most ruthless drug cartels ever.
+With his connections and influence, George made a living from drug smuggling and often ended behind bars at various correctional facilities.
+A very intriguing personality, Jung grew from a high school football player to a small scale marijuana smuggler, and then a cocaine kingpin who worked with one of the biggest and most ruthless drug cartels ever.

-Prior to making it as a big cocaine smuggler, Jung was just an ordinary marijuana dealer, but a brief stint in prison eventually changed his life and connected him to a notorious drug cartel that became the brain behind almost all the cocaine sneaked into the US between the 70’s and 80’s.
+Prior to making it as a big cocaine smuggler, Jung was just an ordinary marijuana dealer, but a brief stint in prison eventually changed his life and connected him to a notorious drug cartel that became the brain behind almost all of the cocaine sneaked into the US between the ’70s and ’80s.

-The former drug kingpin was born George Jacob Jung on August 6, 1942, in Boston to Frederick and Ermine Jung.
-Raised in Weymouth, Massachusetts, Jung attended Weymouth High School and graduated in 1961.
-Though he excelled in sports especially in his school’s football team, Jung, however, had poor academic records.
+Also known as Boston George and El Americano, the former drug smuggler lived most of his life successfully maximizing profit and evading the authorities.
+But that’s not where his story began.
+George Jacob Jung was born on August 6, 1942, in Boston, to Frederick and Ermine Jung.
+Raised in Weymouth, Massachusetts, Jung grew up an excited and energetic little boy.
+He made money as a boy who enjoyed delivering copies of the Patriots Ledger for a few cents.
+He attended Weymouth High School and was renowned for his unique talent in winning football matches.
+Though he excelled in sports, especially in his school’s football team, Jung, however, had poor academic records.

 In a short while, their cartel which was supplying 80 percent of the world’s cocaine was booming and the market expanded.
 Though Jung and Lehder eventually fell out as partners, it opened a bigger window of opportunity for Jung to partner with the famous drug lord and narcoterrorist Pablo Escobar.

-From 1977 to 1984 and during his heydays as a drug lord, George Jung had a short-lived marriage to a Columbian woman Mirtha.
-Mirtha was a drug addict and an accomplice to George in perpetrating some of his drug crimes.
+During his heydays as a drug lord, George Jung had a short-lived marriage to a Columbian woman Mirtha.
+Mirtha was a drug addict and an accomplice to George in perpetuating some of his drug crimes.
 She equally spent some years in jail at some point.
 Their union produced a daughter Kristina Sunshine Jung born on August 1, 1978.

-There have been reports about Jung’s death while he was in and out of prison.
-But they were just rumors as the former cocaine smuggler is still hale and hearty.
+There were reports about Jung’s death while he was in and out of prison but they were just rumours as the former cocaine smuggler is still hale and hearty.
 For a man who regards himself as the high priest of cocaine, George appears to have aged well despite consuming large quantities of drugs in his lifetime.